 Film festivals are a fantastic way to support local film schools and view films you might not otherwise come across.
 Here are some festivals happening in September:

-- Manhattan Short (Sept 27 – Oct 1) – One week of film festivals shared around the world, with venues on Bainbridge Island, Bremerton, Dayton, Mt.
-Vernon, Spokane, and Vashon Island.
+- Manhattan Short (Sept 25-29) – One week of film festivals shared around the world, with venues on Bainbridge Island, Bremerton, Dayton (near Walla Walla), Mt.
+Vernon, and Langley on Whidbey Island.

 Attend a boat show